 In today’s fragmented media landscape, podcasts that reach a niche audience deeply engaged with their podcast host can bring tremendous value to an author’s book promotion.
 Podcast genres can include subjects like entrepreneurship, marketing, women in business, chiropractic practices, urban farming, professional magicians and so much more.

 Each podcast interview is a media appearance that builds the momentum for great book promotion for authors.

 Every interview an author conducts ought to include a mention of the website where listeners can buy the book.
 The host will also include this in their show notes.
 This website traffic is meant to convert to readers buying your book; it’s also great for building the search engine optimization (SEO) value of your website.

 We all go to Google for nearly everything in today’s marketplace.
 Whatever your book is about, you should rank for in search engines.
 You’ll also do well to rank for your own name/brand.
 Relevant website traffic will help with this, as do the links you receive in those show notes.
 The SEO ecosystem will benefit you as you grow your website traffic through podcast interviews.

 The Sales Funnel

 When sending listeners back to your website, directing them to a landing page-like site page is very helpful in filling up your marketing funnel.
-You can offer a free chapter, other materials or a newsletter sign up for your visitors, getting them to opt in to your lists.
+You can offer a free chapter, other materials, or a newsletter sign up for your visitors, getting them to opt into your lists.

 Many authors may not think about the marketing and sales funnel – that’s my job as a marketer – but it should be part of your strategy.
 We don’t always simply buy a book without knowing something more about it.
 In other words, we often judge a book by its cover.
-However, offering a free chapter or other asset can help.
+However, offering a free chapter or other assets can help.
 Or if your book happens to be instructional for a specific group, it can help to show that free chapter or maybe a video message to show that your book has great value.